rfgiusti/timebox/README.md

 In the local repository, each data set shold be in a Matlab data file (`.mat`) with the same name as its directory.
 Each data set file should contain two variables: `train` and `test`, for the training and test samples, respectivelly.
 If your data set does not have labeled data for testing, the `test` variable should contain an empty array `[]`.
-Some features of TimeBox required labeled data.
+Some features of TimeBox require labeled data.

-The TS package contains functions for handling data sets.
-In particular TS.LOAD loads a data set from the TimeBox repository (and *only* from the TimeBox repository).
-Conversely, TS.SAVE saves a data set into the TimeBox repository.
+The `TS` package contains functions for handling data sets.
+In particular `TS.LOAD` loads a data set from the TimeBox repository (and *only* from the TimeBox repository).
+Conversely, `TS.SAVE` saves a data set into the TimeBox repository.

 As an example, a test data set may be found in `assets/dataset_example`.
 It contains two files,